The Department of Agriculture and Water Resources in conjunction with the

 The AQIS Commodity Code field should be left blank when lodging consignments of ineligible products under these Tariff Codes.

-To qualify for a reduced inspection rate, importers must:
+To qualify for a risk-based inspection rate, importers must:

-Once qualified, future consignments will then have a 1-in-4 (25 per cent) chance of being selected for inspection.
+- Once qualified, each future consignment willhave a 25% chance of being randomly selected for inspection.
 Consignments not selected for inspection will be released following a documentation assessment.

 The trial is intended to reduce the frequency of inspections for eligible consignments after you have established a history of compliance.
 Fewer inspections can save you time and reduce costs associated with the inspection process.